cyberjunky/home-assistant-p2000/README.md

 When events are found the P2000 sensor state gets set, which you can use to trigger automation, display sensor data, and even plot location on the map.

-### Installation
+## Installation

-## HACS - Recommended
+### HACS - Recommended
-- Have [HACS](https://hacs.xyz) installed, this will allow you to easily update.
+- Have [HACS](https://hacs.xyz) installed, this will allow you to easily manage and track updates.
-- Add `https://github.com/cyberjunky/home-assistant-p2000` as a [custom repository](https://hacs.xyz/docs/navigation/repository) with Type: Integration
+- Search for 'P2000'.
-- Click Install under "P2000" integration.
+- Click Install below the found integration.
+- Configure using the configuration instructions below.
 - Restart Home-Assistant.

-## Manual
+### Manual
 - Copy directory `custom_components/p2000` to your `<config dir>/custom_components` directory.
 - Configure with config below.
 - Restart Home-Assistant.